tjiacheng123/Analyzing_Olympics_History/README.md

 *The problem statements above have been kindly provided by techTFQ and can be found in this [link](https://techtfq.com/blog/practice-writing-sql-queries-using-real-dataset).*

 We will writing the queries on a Jupyter notebook environment and connect it to a local PostgreSQL database.
-Please find the SQL queries to the above questions [here]()
+Please find the SQL queries to the above questions [here](https://github.com/tjiacheng123/Analyzing_Olympics_History/blob/main/Analyzing_Olympics_History.ipynb).

+The queries range from easy to complex and some of the notable clauses applied are:
+- Joining datasets using INNER JOIN and LEFT JOIN
+- Replacing values in dataset using SET
+- Tranposing long dataset to wide using CASE WHEN
+- Creating temporary datasets and improving readability using WITH
+- Ranking medals based on 2 groups using RANK and PARTITION BY
+- Concatenating strings using CONCAT

 More information and files on the datasets can be found in this [link](https://www.kaggle.com/datasets/heesoo37/120-years-of-olympic-history-athletes-and-results).